 To screen or not to screen?
-A special report by the Local’s Carolyn Fillmore
+A special report for anyone on the fence about yearly mammograms.

 What I did this summer vacation actually starts a few years back, when my health insurance changed and – surprise! – I got a bill for a routine mammogram that was only partially covered.
 What the…?

 Seems my plan adjusted to reflect new guidelines by the US Preventative Services Task Force that raised the age for screenings from 40 to 45, and reduced the frequency (for women of average risk) from yearly to every 2 years.
 But my gynecologist was insisting on annual mammograms.
 Which were now expensive.
 And, frankly, a hassle.
 And no picnic, either, any woman will tell you.

 It’s not like I’m high risk: I’ve never smoked, never been overweight, no family or personal history of breast issues.
 Under 50, I’ve always been physically active, a healthy eater, a moderate drinker.
 I was a yoga instructor for 10 years.
 If my HMO felt yearly boob squishes were an unnecessary luxury, who was I to argue?
 Even the American Cancer Society agreed (their recommendations were nearly identical).

 The change in attitude regarding screening mammograms comes as advances in technology allow super-sensitive screenings that detect the ittiest bits of malignancies.
 But they also detect benign anomalies – adenosis, cysts, fatty tumors, a blocked duct, even just dense tissue.
 Over 90% of women flagged for more testing after a wonky mammogram are given the all clear.
 For those who need biopsies, the odds are 4 to 5 they won’t find cancer.